 (60-90 minutes of training)

 At this moment, it is critical to consider gender and sexuality in a way that is deeply intersectional.
 As a disability-centered organization, The Initiative aims to explore and engage gender and sexuality through the frame of accessibility.
 It is important, first, to expand the meaning of accessibility--who or what do we most frequently discuss when it comes to accessibility issues?
 Are our conversations limited to physical barriers to accessibility, or do they include institutional and attitudinal barriers to accessibility?
 What, then, are specific physical, institutional, and attitudinal barriers that members of the LGBTQ+ community face when accessing services?
 How do other intersections of identity compound and complicate these questions around accessibility?
 The connections between disability, gender, and sexuality are many and multi-faceted, and The Initiative believes that accessibility serves as a perfect entry point.
 Gender and Sexuality 101: At the Intersections of Accessibility will cover pronoun usage, deconstructing the gender binary, the differences between gender identity, gender expression, and sexual orientation, the importance of language, brief histories of oppression, and more, all with the aim of making our services, our communities, and our relationships radically accessible for all.
+This workshop was featured at the CAIA Conference, 2020.

 At this moment, it is critical to consider culturally responsive advocacy in a way that is intersectional, dynamic and centers the voices of impacted communities in their own liberation.
 In Colorado, Latino communities comprise 21.5% of the population, making it the state’s largest racial and ethnic minority group.
 Living at the margins of systems of power can, in and of itself, create barriers for Latino communities to reach safety, self-sufficiency, justice, and healing.
 When considering additional marginalized identities, such as disability, rurality, and interpersonal and institutional violence, these barriers compound and become ever more complex.
 In working side-by-side with, and listening to, Latino communities, The Initiative recognizes four main barriers when Latino communities seek services.
 These barriers include lack of accessible information, the internalization of patriarchy and values of familism, documentation status, and racist and xenophobic stigmas attached to Latino communities.
 “The Latino Community: Overcoming Barriers to Safety” will address these barriers in-depth, as well as the fears, stigmas, and systems of power that interlay them.
 “The Latino Community: Overcoming Barriers to Safety” will also enable an interactive discussion on best practices when working with diverse Latino communities.
 It is imperative that Latino survivors of abuse receive services that meet them in their unique experiences, identities, and complex histories.